Neo-Nazism in Russia: Soviet period

-The first public demonstrations by neo-Nazis in Russia took place in 1981 in Kurgan, in which over a 100 high school students with armbands depicting a swastika took part.
-Among the slogans of the demonstration were, "Fascism will save Russia." and then in Yuzhnouralsk, Nizhny Tagil, Sverdlovsk, and Leningrad.
+The first public neo-Nazi demonstrations in Russia took place in 1981 in Kurgan, in which over a 100 high school students with swastika armbands took part.
+Among the slogans of the demonstration was "Fascism will save Russia."
+Other demonstrations took place in Yuzhnouralsk, Nizhny Tagil, Sverdlovsk, and Leningrad.

-In 1982, on Hitler's birthday, a group of Neo-Nazis, numbering from somewhere between a dozen to nearly 100, held demonstration on Pushkin Square.
-Among them were many Moscow high school students.
+On 20 April 1982, Hitler's birthday, a group of Moscow students, numbering from somewhere between a dozen to nearly 100, held a neo-Nazi demonstration on Pushkin Square.

 Post-Soviet period

-In the 1990s, White power skinheads became a notable phenomenon among right-wing radicals of a neo-Nazi persuasion in Russia.
-Alexander Tarasov considers the breakdown of the education and upbringing system, as well as the economic recession and unemployment during the reforms of the 1990s to be the key reasons for the sharp growth of the skinhead movement in Russia.
-Tarasov writes that the First Chechen War further intensified dislike for natives of the Caucasus and contributed to the growth in the number of skinheads, which was further compounded by the government's imperialist rhetoric and weak prosecution of the extremist organizations by the police.
-According to Victor Shnirelman, the spread of racism and "Aryan identity" among skinheads in Russia was also influenced by anti-communist propaganda and criticism of internationalism during the "wild capitalism" of the 1990s, when social Darwinism and the "pursuit of heroism" promoted the popularity of images of "superhumans" and "the superior aristocratic race".
+In the 1990s, white power skinheads became a prominent phenomenon among neo-Nazis in Russia; Alexander Tarasov considers the key reasons for this to be the breakdown of the education system, as well as the economic recession and unemployment during the reforms of the 1990s.
+Tarasov wrote that the growth of the skinheads was also fueled by the First Chechen War, which heightened hostility toward people from the Caucasus, which was further compounded by the government's imperialist rhetoric and the insufficient efforts of law enforcement agencies to combat right-wing radical organizations.
+According to historian Viktor Shnirelman, the spread of racism and "Aryan identity" among skinheads in Russia was also influenced by anti-communist propaganda and criticism of internationalism during the "wild capitalism" of the 1990s, when social Darwinism and the "pursuit of heroism" contributed to the popularity of images of the "superman" and the "superior aristocratic race".